junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (Amy POV)(Act 2 plot point 1)
 >
-> Dean/Amy forced to go to cellar where Rory was, the match in dark scene, Dean protect Amy & zapped away to Winter Quay, Dean/Amy talk, Dean meet Rory
+> Dean/Amy goes to cellar where Rory was, the match in dark scene, Dean/Amy talk, Dean protect Amy & zapped away to Winter Quay, (Dean meet Rory)
 >
-> Doctor/Cas discuss time flux
+> Amy read River's book (mentioned Dean/Cas sacrifice+Amy/Rory last farewell (keep it vague), River's broken wrist)
 >
-> Amy read River's book (mentioned Dean/Cas sacrifice+Amy/Rory farewell (keep it vague), River's broken wrist, gives specific time location)
+> Doctor/River/Cas discuss time flux
+>
+> chapter end last transition sentence: "Where is Dean/Rory"

 Amy strikes a match.

+###### [TBA]

 ### draft notes

 Amy read from the book that River has to break her wrist

+Dean/Amy talks about Doctor vs Rory, Amy's choices, normal life vs adventure, talking about "the other life" and maybe runaway, make Dean think Sam → prepare for ending to understand/call Sam, Dean realize he's angry/jealous/unfair to Sam; Amy talk about feeling, what's love like → prepare for ending confession with Cas, Dean start understand about feeling

 Dean: "I might have an idea what's happening here" (intro the book)